 1981 - The Amando and Maria Garces House, Cali, Colombia.
 Unsure if built.
 The partner in charge was Tician Papachristou.

 1982 - The Eggleston House, 8 Long Meadow, Bedford NY.
-Design is attributed to Breuer but more likely is Herbert Beckhard, needs verification.
+Breuer died during design and build.
+Bob Gatje, project architect.
 Sold to Yvonne Pollack.

 1984 - The Laurie and Peter Schwartz House, 36 Beachside Avenue, Westport CT.
 The design is attributed to Breuer, who was dead several years by that point; the project architect was Herbert Beckhard.
 As of 2011 still owned by the Schwartz's.